Abhinav-B-19/PAC-MAN-GAME/README.md

 # PAC-MAN-GAME
-This repository w\is created to store the python code for pac-man game.
+This repository is created to store the python code for pac-man game.